Chuck Smith (baseball): Playing career

-Smith spent time in all levels of pro ball (including independent baseball and international baseball) as both a starter and reliever.
-He was set to be a replacement player for the 1995 season as a result of the 1994–95 Major League Baseball strike but then had perhaps his best minor league season in 1995 with the South Bend Silver Hawks, when he went 10–10 with a 2.67 earned run average.
-He also struck out 145 batters in 167 innings pitched that year.
+Smith spent time in all levels of pro ball, including independent baseball and international baseball, as both a starter and reliever.
+He was a replacement player in spring training in 1995 during the MLB strike, and then had perhaps his best minor league season in 1995 with the South Bend Silver Hawks, going 10–10 with a 2.67 earned run average and 145 strikeouts in 167 innings pitched.

 After years in the minors, he finally reached the major leagues at the age of 30 in 2000 with the Florida Marlins (to whom he'd been traded for Brant Brown).
-His major league debut (June 30) was impressive-in six innings of work, he gave up six hits, struck out six and only allowed one earned run-a home run by Ron Gant in the first inning, which was also the first hit he ever gave up.
+He had a successful major league debut on June 30: in six innings of work, he gave up six hits, struck out six and only allowed one earned run-a home run by Ron Gant in the first inning, which was also the first hit he allowed.
 He earned no decision in the game.
-He won his first game on July 27 of that year against the Atlanta Braves-in five innings of work, he walked four, struck out two, and gave up six hits but still managed a win.
-He completed his first game on September 23 against the Colorado Rockies-albeit a shortened game.
+He won his first game on July 27 of that year against the Atlanta Braves: in five innings of work, he walked four, struck out two, and gave up six hits but still managed a win.
+He completed his first game on September 23 against the Colorado Rockies-albeit a shortened, 7-inning game.
 He finished his rookie season with a 6–6 record and a 3.23 ERA.
-Smith received a single vote in National League Rookie of the Year voting, tying him for sixth place with Lance Berkman and Juan Pierre.
+Smith received one vote in National League Rookie of the Year voting, tied with future league leaders Lance Berkman and Juan Pierre.